devagabriel/devagabriel/README.md

 ## 👋 Hi, I'm devagabriel

 <p>
-An Information Technology student exploring backend development, system design, and practical software solutions for real-world use cases.
+An IT student exploring backend development, system design, and practical software solutions for real-world use cases.
 </p>

 ## ⚡ Languages and Tools